openhab/openhab-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 ### FRITZ!Powerline 546E

-This [powerline adapter](http://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in standalone mode.
+This [powerline adapter](http://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in stand-alone mode.
 It supports switching the outlet and current power and energy consumption readings.
 This device does not contain a temperature sensor.

 ### FRITZ!DECT 300 / Comet DECT